 Program Requirements: Prior to enrollment in any NUR course, the student must provide the following documentation: (For more information, see the VATNP website at www.vhcc.edu/vatnp

 The cost of these requirements is the responsibility of the student.

 1. The State Board of Nursing has the authority to deny license to any applicant who has violated any of the provisions of 54.1-3007 of the Code of Virginia.
 Most healthcare organizations are prohibited from hiring persons who have been convicted of certain criminal acts (For a list of crimes under this category refer to BARRIER CRIMES, Code of Virginia 63.2-1726 @ http://hope-tfc.org/FP/Barrier%20Crimes.pdf).
-Students with convictions or positive drug tests will be prohibited from clinical practice and will not be able to complete the program requirements.
+Students with convictions or positive drug tests may be prohibited from clinical practice and may not be able to complete the program requirements.

 2. Additional annual immunization requirements: Flu immunizations are required by most healthcare agencies and are usually available in fall semester.